Fermion sign bounds theory in quantum Monte Carlo simulation: Conclusion and discussion

-This implies to alleviate the sign problem, it is important to make the trial wavefunction have larger components of the ground state and make the reference system have closer GSE with origin system.
+This implies to alleviate the sign problem, it is important to make the trial wavefunction have larger components of the ground state and make the reference system have closer GSE with origin system, though this generally still can not remove exponential part from energy difference.
 This may explain the recent proposed adiabatic method, where the trial wavefunction is adiabatically improved and the closeness of reference GSE is well expected~\cite{adiabatic2021}.

 In a similar spirit, with the further improvement of DMRG and tensor-network type of approaches, where the low temperature, GSE and GSD on finite size systems are expected to be obtained with better accuracy, it will be natural to make use of these information and perform the analysis with our theory to provide (hopefully improved) bounds of QMC on the systems with conventional exponential sign problem, such as doped Hubbard model or quantum spin systems with frustration.
-It encouranges to add a constant to the Hamiltonian to minimize the GSE difference between $E_D$ and $E_V$, such that a reducing of the sign problem is expected.
-It reminds the crucial constant term used in continous-time QMC simulations~\cite{Rubtsov2005}.
 Moreover, as our theorem directly relates the sign problem to the physical properties of the system, it implies there may be important information hidden inside configurations even when the simulation has sign problem.
 Therefore, machine learning and related data mining of Monte Carlo data with sign problem are encouraging~\cite{broecker2017machine}.
-Based on a careful scaling analysis of the average sign, a calculation of the GSE and GSD of reference systems, properties of the GSE and GSD of original systems can also be extracted.

 \begin{widetext}